BarryCoding/fork-vue3-docs/src/senior/best/testing.md

 })
 ```

-As mentioned previously, unit testing is typically applied to self-contained business logic, components, classes, modules, or functions that do not involve UI rendering, network requests, or other environmental concerns.
+As mentioned previously, unit testing is typically applied to **self-contained** business logic, components, classes, modules, or functions that do not involve UI rendering, network requests, or other environmental concerns.

-These are typically plain JavaScript / TypeScript modules unrelated to Vue.
+These are typically plain TypeScript modules unrelated to Vue.
 In general, writing unit tests for business logic in Vue applications does not differ significantly from applications using other frameworks.

 There are two instances where you DO unit test Vue-specific features:

 1. Composables
 2. Components

-### Composables {#composables}
+### Unit Testing Composables {#composables}

 One category of functions specific to Vue applications is [Composables](/guide/reusability/composables), which may require special handling during tests.
 See [Testing Composables](#testing-composables) below for more details.